 A Dominant Trait

 A little lesson in genetics reveals how a Rhodesian's ridge is passed down from one generation to another.
 In technical words, the presence of the ridge is an autosomal dominant trait.

-The Rhodesians with the ridge who carry two copies of the ridge gene will never produce puppies without the ridge.
+The Rhodesians with the ridge who carry two copies of the ridge gene RR will never produce puppies without the ridge.
 When crossed, all they have to do to pass down the ridge trait is to give one copy of their two ridge genes, which is dominant.

 Therefore, all puppies born from a homozygous Ridgeback parent will have a ridge, regardless of what the other parent has, but their genetic tendencies will vary, resulting in:

 - puppies who have ridges and a 50 percent chance of carrying two ridge genes RR (homozygous), or

 - puppies who have ridges and a 50 percent chance of carrying one ridge gene Rr (heterozygous)